 CONCLUSION

-Laccse, manganese peroxides, cellulase, and xylanase, were performed for all the treatments at three stages of white button mushroom production (before spawning, fruit body development, and after harvesting).
+Laccase, manganese peroxides, cellulase, and xylanase, were performed for all the treatments at three stages of white button mushroom production (before spawning, fruit body development, and after harvesting).
 Enzyme activity increased from before spawning to the fruit body development stage, and afterward started to decrease.
 Maximum enzyme activity was also recorded in treatment 3 (Paddy straw+ wheat straw, 1:1).
 Most agro-industrial waste is disposed of in landfills or burned, leading to various environmental problems and pose potential harm to the health of humans and wildlife.
 However, agro-industrial waste can potentially be converted into different high-value products, including biofuels, value-added fine chemicals and cheap energy sources for microbial fermentation and enzyme.
 These waste products can represent a source of energy, as well as sources of carbon.
 Additionally, this form of waste is a source of the nutrients that are required for mushroom growth and lignocellulolytic enzyme production via solid state fermentation.

 REFERENCES